Eng-Ahmed-Hussien/Computer-Vision-and-Machine-Learning-Practical-Project/README.md

 # Computer-Vision-and-Machine-Learning-Practical-Project

-This is Computer Vision Practical Project Task
+This is Computer Vision Practical Project Assignment